yugr/rust-slides/materials/materials.md

 Materials have been collected according to [collection methodology](materials/method.md).

 Note that section split below is rather crude and may do more harm than good.
-Refactor structure if you think it makes sense.
+Please refactor mercilessly if you think it makes sense.
 On the other hand, once all materials are analyzed we won't care about this file.

-- TODO(gh-1) scan https://internals.rust-lang.org/c/compiler for relevant posts and add them to above sections
 - TODO(gh-2) add more interesting issues from
   * rejected opts: https://github.com/rust-lang/rust/issues?q=is%3Aissue%20state%3Aclosed%20reason%3Anot-planned%20label%3AI-slow
   * compiler RFCs: https://github.com/rust-lang/rust/issues?q=is%3Aissue%20label%3AT-compiler%20rfc